Kanishk-S06/Sleep-Apnea-Detection/README.md

 # 🛌 Sleep Apnea Detection using Multi-Modal Deep Learning (Colab)

-This project is a deep learning-based system for detecting **sleep apnea** using data collected from wearable devices.
-The models are implemented and executed in a single **Google Colab notebook**, making it easy to test and demonstrate without local setup.
+This project is a deep learning-based system for detecting sleep apnea using data collected from wearable devices.
+The models are implemented and executed in Google Colab notebooks, making it easy to test and demonstrate without local setup.

 ---